 Gibson Accessories Historic Replica Les Paul Case – Editor’s Choice

-Possibly the finest Les Paul case ever made
+Possibly the finest Les Paul case ever made.

-On the interior we found a soft, plush velvet lining in a classic red hue.
+On the interior, we found a soft, plush velvet lining in a classic red hue.
 The interior isn’t aged in the same way as the outside of the case, but it does faithfully replicate the vintage design as found on the original OEM Les Paul hard cases.

-Verdict: If you want style and substance, there’s no finer case than the Gibson Accessories Historic Replica Les Paul Case This is relic’d using Gibson’s proprietary (and very secret) aging process that recreates the natural aging process in an organic way without causing structural damage to the case.
-It’s comfortable to carry, and provides safety and security for your most precious guitars.
+Verdict: If you want style and substance, there’s no finer case than the Gibson Accessories Historic Replica Les Paul Case.
+This is relic’d using Gibson’s proprietary (and very secret) aging process that recreates the natural aging process in an organic way, without causing structural damage to the case.
+It’s comfortable to carry and provides safety and security for your most precious guitars.

-A great case for the gigging musician
+A great case for the gigging musician.

 The carry handle is made from the same polyethylene plastic as the shell, but features a soft rubber grip on the bottom, which really improves overall comfort when carrying this case for extended periods.

-A solid choice for storage and short distance travel
+A solid choice for storage and short distance travel.

 Everything about this case is basic, right down to the latches.
-They’re a classic design and finished in chrome plated steel.
-They look great, and the central latch features a lock and key to keep everything inside safe and secure.
+They’re a classic design and finished in chrome-plated steel.
+They look great and the central latch features a lock and key to keep everything inside safe and secure.

-The interior is plush and padded, and as with the other cases we’ve looked at, finished in a soft velour to avoid causing damage to guitar finishes.
-It’s molded to accommodate most single cut guitars, so like the Gator ATA, this case is suitable for a range of Les Pauls and Les Paul style instruments, irrespective of brand.
+The interior is plush and padded, and as with the other cases we’ve looked at, it’s finished in a soft velour to avoid causing damage to guitar finishes.
+It’s molded to accommodate most single-cut guitars, so like the Gator ATA, this case is suitable for a range of Les Pauls and Les Paul style instruments, irrespective of brand.
 There was plenty of neck support and an ample internal storage compartment.